 Our children are the heart of our school and we have developed lots of opportunities for their voice to be heard.
 In addition to encouraging active participation throughout the curriculum and the school day, we have also established a range of child-led councils with representatives elected from each class.
 These councils meet regularly and each have their own focus (please see the terms of reference for each council below).

-The Eco Council meets to discuss ways in which we can reduce the negative environmental impact that the school house.
+The Eco Council meets to discuss ways in which we can reduce the negative environmental impact that the school has.
 We have achieved the Green Flag award in recognition of the work we have done over the past 5 years.

 Equity, Diversity and Inclusion Council

 The EDI Council was established in response to the murder of George Floyd.
 The Council considers elements of the Lewisham Race equality pledge and ways in which children might be able to help the school meet its equality objectives.